Rubrics-project/WeCheckUx/react/README.md

 - "react-router-dom": "^6.9.0"
 - "sweetalert2": "^11.7.3"

 These dependencies are necessary for the application to build and function as intended.
-In order to install them, run `npm install` in the project root.
+In order to install them, run `npm install` in the front-end project root.

 ## DevDependencies